serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 ## Get your credentials
 You need to get the credentials for `Login with Amazon`. `Login with Amazon` is a OAuth2.0 single sign-on system using your Amazon.com account.

-First, Login to [Amazon Developer Console](https://developer.amazon.com/).
+First, login to [Amazon Developer Console](https://developer.amazon.com/).
 Then, go to `Login with Amazon` from `APPS & SERVICES` and create a new security profile at `Create a New Security Profile`.

 ![](https://raw.githubusercontent.com/marcy-terui/serverless-alexa-skills/master/images/developer_console.png)